-Article 13 Withdrawal or absence
+Article 13 Withdrawal or absence from the degree audit

-- 1. Withdrawal from the degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 3.
+- 1. Withdrawal from the degree audit is possible up to three working days before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 3.
 Any student who has withdrawn from the degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 12.